-After stopping the pump, Lock out the power source or take other action to ensure that the pump will remain inoperative.
+After stopping the pump, lock out the power source to ensure that the pump will remain inoperative.

 Cold Weather Preservation

 In below freezing conditions, drain the pump to prevent damage from freezing.
 Also, clean out any solids by flushing with a hose.
 Operate the pump for approximately one minute; this will remove any remaining liquid that could freeze the pump rotating parts.